chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

 * The ``rolling friction particles`` defines the rolling friction coefficient of particles for each type.

+* The ``surface energy particles`` defines the surface energy of particles for each type.
+This parameter is used with the JKR force model.

 * The ``young modulus wall`` defines the Young's modulus of the walls.

 * The ``poisson ratio wall`` defines the Poisson's ratio of the walls.